CoachDavid2022/gvjj-voice-agent/README.md

 4. **Text-to-Speech** produces natural speech via ElevenLabs.
 5. **Telephony** (Twilio) delivers calls and SMS.

-The knowledge base originates from `🤙AVA CORE KB MODS.docx` and is processed into JSON lines by `ava_mods_chunker.py`.
-The orchestration logic in `module_manager.py` selects modules according to tags and conversation phase.
+The knowledge base originates from `🤙AVA CORE KB MODS.docx` and is processed into JSON lines by the `ava_mods_chunker` module.
+The orchestration logic in `module_manager` selects modules according to tags and conversation phase.

 ## Getting Started
 1. **Clone the repository**